zd87pl/wpsandbox/POPULAR_PLUGINS.md

 ## 17 WooCommerce Conditional Shipping and Payments

-## 18 TaxJar - Sales Tax Automation for WooCommerce
+## 18 TaxJar - Sales Tax Automation for WooCommerce - FREE
  - Sales tax calculation plugin.
  - Add items to the cart
  - View the realtime sales tax calc in the checkout page and sidenav.